"From suppliers to industry initiatives and partnerships, there are (e)ndless opportunities to create positive impact."

 Melinda believes trade can and should benefit everyone along the value chain and is passionate in assisting businesses to develop best practice strategies tailored to their market.
 Seeking provenance will become the new normal and bringing forward the people behind our products, the future of how we transact.

-Advising retailers on responsible business strategy, communications, partnerships and sourcing, Melinda is a trusted source to global and local brands and experienced in identifying supply chain risks as well as the many opportunities for positive impact the business sector has the ability to influence.
+Advising retailers on responsible business strategy, communications, partnerships and sourcing, Melinda is a trusted ethical sourcing specialist to global and local brands and experienced in identifying supply chain risks as well as opportunities for positive impact.
 Facilitating introductions at the supplier and industry level, as well as hosting workshops and events around supply chain traceability, sustainability and labour rights; she is committed to the benefits that arise from credible stakeholder engagement.

 In a pro bono capacity, Melinda has been the Australian and New Zealand Co-ordinator for Fashion Revolution since it’s inception in 2013 and is a member of its Global Advisory Committee.
 She holds relationships with international and local NGO’s and multi stakeholder initiatives working in the space of trade justice and transparency in the fashion industry.
 Each year, Fashion Revolution co-hosts a brand only forum to galvanise and educate the Australian and New Zealand apparel industry around worker rights issues.